caddyserver/website/src/docs/markdown/command-line.md

 ### `caddy upgrade`

-<pre><code class="cmd bash">caddy upgrade</code></pre>
+<pre><code class="cmd bash">caddy upgrade
+	[--keep-backup]</code></pre>

 Replaces the current Caddy binary with the latest version from [our download page](https://caddyserver.com/download) with the same modules installed, including all third-party plugins that are registered on the Caddy website.

 Upgrades do not interrupt running servers; currently, the command only replaces the binary on disk.
 This might change in the future if we can figure out a good way to do it.

-The upgrade process is fault tolerant; the current binary is backed up first and automatically restored if anything goes wrong.
+The upgrade process is fault tolerant; the current binary is backed up first (copied beside the current one) and automatically restored if anything goes wrong.
+If you wish to keep the backup after the upgrade process is complete, you may use the `--keep-backup` option.

 This command may require elevated privileges if your user does not have permission to write to the executable file.